CodyCardinal/BrainGains/README.md

 ## Newish Features and Bugfixes

-- Questions added to create page
-- Cleaned up create routes.
+- Sections and Markdown support added.

 ## Possible Features List/To Do

 - move either routes or crud functions into their own library for reuse.
 - Controls for number of questions per topic asked per day
-- Markdown support for questions and answers
 - A spaced repetition scheduler based on the Leitner system
 - User accounts, so you can have your own set of topics and questions.
 - Online Hosting after converting to a production build.
 - Export Option to Anki or a Mobile App if i am really loving it.
 - Way to go back a question if they are randomized
-- Ref/Markdown/HTML Snippet section for the questions.
-This way you can q&a against a reference.

 ## Completed Features List

+- ~~Sections for topics.
+So the hierarchy is sections>topics>questions.~~
+- ~~Markdown support for questions and answers~~
+- ~~Ref/Markdown/HTML Snippet section for the questions.
+This way you can q&a against a reference.~~
 - ~~Get functions for creation out of the /create route itself.~~
 - ~~list questions on the create page~~
 - ~~hide the answer button until you've expanded the question~~